MelinaAH/accessible-website/README.md

-As part of the Web Accessibility 1 course at Tampere University, the assignment was to “Create an accessible website (five documents in HTML format) that includes titles, paragraphs, images, links (e.g., navigation between documents).
+As part of the Web Accessibility 1 course at Tampere University, the assignment was to “Create an accessible website (five documents in HTML format) that includes titles, paragraphs, images, and links (e.g., navigation between documents).
 The content and topic can be anything.”
 My prior knowledge of accessibility was primarily theoretical, and I had little experience in creating accessible websites.
 Through this project, I have learned a great deal, enhancing my